Liverpool School of Tropical Medicine

 The Liverpool School of Tropical Medicine (LSTM) is a post-graduate teaching and research institution based in Liverpool, England, established in 1898.
 It was the first institution in the world dedicated to the study of tropical medicine.
 LSTM conducts research in areas such as malaria and insect-borne diseases and operates as a higher education institution with degree-awarding powers.

-LSTM is also a registered charity, with a research portfolio exceeding £220 million, supported by funding from organizations such as the Bill & Melinda Gates Foundation and the Wellcome Trust.
-In partnership with the University of Liverpool, LSTM co-founded the Centre of Excellence in Infectious Diseases Research (CEIDR), which focuses on improving global healthcare and medical technologies.
+LSTM is also a registered charity, with a research portfolio exceeding £738 million, supported by funding from organizations such as the Bill & Melinda Gates Foundation and the Wellcome Trust.